Affiliate links on SoundGuys may earn us a commission. Learn more.

 For unparalleled isolation performance and pretty good out-of-the-box sound, the Shure AONIC Free is a very good initial foray into conventional, hookless true wireless earbuds for the veteran audio manufacturer.
 It doesn’t exactly have a groundbreaking look, but its functionality eases any second guessing.

 Battery life is okay, and the case could be a little smaller, but it’s decent and sturdy.
-Usually, at this price point (a hair under $200 USD) I might point out that cheaper buds have ANC, which the AONIC Free does not possess.
+Usually, at this price point I might point out that cheaper buds have ANC, which the AONIC Free does not possess.
 However, the isolation on the AONIC Free is so good that you may not find yourself wishing for ANC.

 What should you get instead of the Shure AONIC Free?